 How many times have you heard one of your friends say something like this:

-“I am going on holiday in a couple of weeks, so I need to start going to the gym to make sure I look good on the beach” Or “I have just signed for 6 Bootcamp classes this week, by next month I am going to be in amazing shape!”
+“I am going on holiday in a couple of weeks, so I need to start going to the gym to make sure I look good on the beach” Or “I have just signed for 6 Bootcamp classes this week, by next month I am going to lose 8kg!”

 And how often does it pan out exactly the way they think it will?